calmm-js/documentation/introduction-to-calmm.md

 ### Embedding Observables into VDOM

-What we ultimately want to do with observables is to create VDOM that contains values obtained from the observables.
+What we ultimately want is to keep the views of our UI consistent with their state and to do that we need to create VDOM that contains values obtained from observables.
 One could use the ordinary observable combinators for that purpose, but it leaves a lot to be desired.
 First of all, we would then need to somehow manage the subscriptions of observables and be careful to avoid leaks.
 Combining observables manually would also add a lot of boilerplate code.

 Instead of manually combining observables to form VDOM expressions, we choose to extend VDOM to admit observables as properties and children.
 Consider the